Revolt of the Languedoc winegrowers: Winemaking cooperation, symbol of the Red Midi

 At the start of the 20th century the idea of a winemakers union to improve sales of Hérault wines grew in some communes of the Biterrois.

 The first two to set up a cooperative to sell their wines without intermediaries were Maraussan and Mudaison in 1901.

 The Maraussan sales cooperative was created on 23 December 1901 by 128 winemakers.

 The initiative proved effective and was copied by Marseillan (1903), Siran (1907) and then Marsillargues and Frontignan (1910).

 In 1905 the Maraussan cooperative was the first to set up a joint wine making operation by erecting a building for that purpose.

 Elie Cathala, a distiller who was used to distribution channels, and Maurice Blayac, president of the agricultural and mutual credit union, were instrumental in achieving this goal.

 The combination of control over grape production and wine making made it possible to offer a range of wines at diverse prices according to quality.

 Jean Jaurès came to salute the initiative on the spot.

 On 1 May 1905, during his visit to the new buildings, the socialist leader explained that the peasants had to unite instead of refusing to help each other, using this allegory: "In a vineyard, contrary and mad grapes said that they did not want to go with their brothers who let themselves be picked.
 They did what they wanted, and what happened was that they rotted on stump, while the others went to the vat, where they made the good wine that rejoices hearts.
 Peasants, do not stay away.
 Put together your wishes, and, in the vat of the Republic, prepare the wine of the Social Revolution!".

 A large majority of the small cooperating wine growers in Languedoc and Roussillon held socialist or even communist views (pooling of production tools and profits from sales, the basic principle of cooperative cellars), thus forming a Midi Rouge (Red South of France).

-The majority of elected local officials from rural towns or wine-growing areas were the political representatives of the Midi Rouge and in the beginning of 20th century adopted the slogan of Jaurès "Dins la tina de la Republica, preparatz lo vin de la Revolucion sociala!".
+The majority of elected local officials from rural towns or wine-growing areas were the political representatives of the Midi Rouge and in the beginning of 20th century adopted the Occitan slogan of Jaurès: Dins la tina de la Republica, preparatz lo vin de la Revolucion Sociala! ("In the vat of the Republic, prepare the wine of the Social Revolution!").

 Construction of a building dedicated to wine making in Maraussan was decided by the general assembly of 19 February 1905.

 Its production capacity was 2,000,000 liters and it had 29 cement tanks of 50,000 liters each for vinification and storage.

 The Free Winemakers of Maraussan became the symbol of wine cooperation and the hope it had aroused.

 The facade of the cellar was always adorned with the motto "All for everyone, everyone for all".

 It was inscribed on the list of historical monuments by decree of 25 May 2001.